awanish285/CouponServices/README.md

 iii) POST

 The POST request sends the data to the server.
 For example, file upload, customer information, etc. using the HTML forms.

+iv) PUT

+The PUT method is used to replace all the current representations of the target resource with the uploaded content.

+v) DELETE

+The DELETE method is used to remove all the current representations of the target resource, which is given by URI.

+vi) CONNECT

+This method establishes a tunnel to the server, which is identified by a given URI.

+vii) OPTIONS

+This method describes the options of communication for the target resource.